2008 Northern Pride RLFC season

 2008 was the first competitive season for the Cairns based CRGT Northern Pride Rugby League Football Club.
-They were one of 11 clubs that played in the thirteenth season of Queensland's top rugby league competition, QRL's Wizard Queensland Cup.
+They were one of 11 clubs that played in the thirteenth season of the top rugby league competition in Queensland, Australia, competing for the, QRL's Wizard Queensland Cup.

 The Northern Pride and Mackay Cutters were two new teams that entered the competition in 2008.
 Mackay hadn't hosted a team since the Mackay Sea Eagles played the 1996 season, while Cairns was represented by the Cairns Cyclones from 1996 to 2000.
 The two new clubs replaced the Aspley Broncos and North Queensland Young Guns, who withdrew from the competition.
 With the loss of the Young Guns, the North Queensland Cowboys formed new feeder club partnerships with the Cutters and Pride.

 The original coach was Adrian Lam, who had been captain of the PNG Kumuls, had represented Queensland at State of Origin, and played for the Sydney Roosters and Wigan Warriors.
 Lam arrived in Cairns in August 2007 while the Pride's bid to enter the QCup competition was being prepared, but was released a month later to take up a coaching position at the Sydney Roosters.
 He was replaced by Northern Pride's foundation coach, Andrew Dunemann, who had played and for the Gold Coast Seagulls, North Queensland Cowboys, South Sydney Rabbitohs and the Canberra Raiders in the NRL, and the Halifax Blue Sox, Leeds Rhinos and Salford City Reds in the English Super League.
 He had also coached the Canberra Raiders Under-20s team, and turned down an assistant coaching position at Halifax RLFC to coach in Cairns.

 The two assistant coaches were David Maiden and Troy Cummings.
 Maiden was a rugby league international who represented Scotland in the 2000 World Cup, was a foundation player for the North Queensland Cowboys in the NRL, and played and for Gateshead Thunder and Hull F.C. in the English Super League, and the Cairns Cyclones in the Queensland Cup, and was currently the Junior Development Officer for the North Queensland Cowboys and General Manager of the CDRL.
 Cummings played for CDRL Mareeba Gladiators, and played for and coached the Cairns Marlins in the Foley Shield.

 Foundation captain was Chris Sheppard, who had played for the North Queensland Cowboys and St. George Illawarra Dragons.
 Chey Bird was appointed captain in Rounds 13 and 14, and in the finals series when 'Shep' was injured or unavailable, and Ben Laity was captain for Round 15.
 Warren Jensen was captain for the first pre-season trial at Yarrabah.

 'Shep' was the first player signed to the Pride, followed by local players Hezron Murgha and Noel Underwood from CDRL Yarrabah Seahawks, Kahu Wehi and Ritchie Marsters from Tully Tigers, Alex Starmer from Ivanhoes Knights, and Jason Roos from Mareeba Gladiators.
 The Chief Executive Officer and Commercial Manager visited Port Moresby to sign PNG players, but the Pride were unable to get work visas for the pair to enter Australia.